 Requesting a consult is easy and confidential.

-We welcome your contact via personal email to any one of the RWBC members/consultants or via the Resident Well Being Committee email address under Groups.
+We welcome your contact via personal email to any one of the RWBC members/consultants or via the Resident Well Being Committee email address under Groups (see RWBC poster for members info).
 You are also welcome to approach us whenever you see us in the medical complex or to call or send us a note.

 Click here to request a consult.